gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 2.  **Schema flexibility**

     NoSQL, especially MongoDB, provides flexible schema model.
-Which allows me to easily add or remove data fields without modifying the exsting database schema to affecting other data records.
+Which allows me to easily add or remove data fields without modifying the existing database schema to affecting other data records.
 So records in the same collection can have different structures

 3.  **Fast queries(fast reading)**

-    Queries in Nosql database can be faster than SQL database.
+    Queries in NoSQL database can be faster than SQL database.
 Since Data in SQL database is typically normalized, so queries for a single object or entity require to join data from multiple tables.
 So it takes costs when the tables are growing.
-However, data in Nosql databases should be access and stored together(denormalized).
+However, data in NoSQL databases should be access and stored together(denormalized/embedded).
 So queries typically do not require joins, so **the queries are very fast and readings are very fast.**

 ## The disadvantages of NoSQL

-1. No standarized language and interface to complex queries
+1. No standardized language and interface to complex queries

-   There is no standarized query languages to conduct complex queries.
+   There is no standardized query languages to conduct complex queries.

 2. Data retrieval inconsistency